May 1984: Giorgio Moroder

 it is a work of art in its own right.

-Whether one likes that work of art or not is not the issue.
+Whether one likes that work of art is not the issue.

 Some people hate Moroder’s edition, but I have no idea why.